Riau: Cuisine

 The Gulai Ikan Patin (Catfish soup) has a very delicious and powerful taste and it can be easily be found around Pekanbaru.
 Gulai Ikan Patin is a typical Pekanbaru food that has a deep yellow sauce to soak the pieces of catfish.
 The people of Riaum especially Pekanbaru, generally also consume other ingredients other than the catfish.
 There are sidedishes accompanying the dish, such as boiled yams, leaf tops and more.
 Gulai Ikan Patin is usually cooked with the etlingera elatior to enhance the flavouring.

 Asam pedas (or Asam padeh in Minangkabau) is a Malay-Minangkabau dish that can be found in Riau and the surrounding area..
 It is a type sour and spicy fish stew dish.
 The main ingredients in asam pedas are usually seafood or freshwater fish.
 They are cooked in asam (tamarind) fruit juice with chilli and spices.
 The cooking process involves soaking the pulp of the tamarind fruit until it is soft and then squeezing out the juice for cooking the fish.
 Asam paste may be substituted for convenience.
 Vegetables such as terong or brinjals (Indian eggplants), okra and tomatoes are added.
 Fish and seafood – such as mackerel, mackerel tuna, tuna, skipjack tuna, red snapper, gourami, pangasius, hemibagrus or cuttlefish – either the whole body or sometimes only the fish heads are added to make a spicy and tart fish stew.
 It is important that the fish remain intact for serving so generally the fish is added last.
 In the Riau region, the most common fish used in asam pedas is tongkol (mackerel tuna).

 Aside from the main dish, typical Riau restaurant also serves local snacks.
 An example is the roti jala.
 Roti jala typical Riau food which is influenced by Malay culture.
 Roti jala is a dish that is generally present at large parties such as weddings.
 This food is made from the basic ingredients of flour which, after being cooked, will be served with a spill of durian sauce for those who like sweet foods.
 Aside from being served with sauce, roti jala is also commonly eaten with curry chicken, mutton or beef.
 Roti jala has a triangular shape that is produced from a mold.
-Although it is usually white in color, some creative cooker also gives food coloring such as pandanus to make the roti jala green in color.
+Although it is usually white in colour, some creative cooker also gives food colouring such as pandanus to make the roti jala green in colour.
 Roti cane is a typical Riau food.
 This bread has much in common with roti pratha in India and Singapore aside from the taste and eating method.

 Sports

 Riau has a football team, PSPS Pekanbaru, based in Kaharuddin Nasution Stadium, Pekanbaru.
-There is also has local football team PS Siak.
+It also has one of many other local football teams like PS Siak.
 In 2012, Riau hosted Pekan Olahraga Nasional.
+In 2021, Riau won a gold medal in fencing at the Pekan Olahraga Nasional which was won by Nisa Afrawasih and her siblings.